sjstanev/ansible_book/Readme.md

 # Change python command to start python3
    sudo apt install python-is-python3

 # Add python3-vent module
    sudo apt install python3-venv

 # Create virtual env and set prompt to "Ansible"
    python -m venv .venv --prompt "Ansible"

 # Activate venv
    source .venv/bin/activate

 # Enter 'deactivate' to leave virtula environment

 # Upgrade your pip by running:
    python -m pip install --upgrade pip

 # Can test module ping
    ansible nginx -i inventory/inventory.ini -m ping

 # If you create ansible.cfg file for example:
 # [defaults]
 # inventory = inventory/inventory.ini
 # stdout_callback = yaml
 # callback_enable = timer
-ansible nginx -m ping
+   nsible nginx -m ping

 # You can execute arbitrary commands with the 'command' module
 # If you want tou pass an argument to module with the '-a' flag
    ansible nginx -m command -a uptime

  # If you need privileged access, pass in the -b or --become flag

     # -k, --ask-pass: ask for connection password
     # -K, --ask-become-pass: ask for privilege escalation password

    ansible nginx -b -K -a "tail /var/log/dmesg"

  # You can install Midnight Commander on Ubuntu by using the following command:
    ansible nginx -b -K -m package -a name=mc

 # Use Dockerfile and docker-compose.yml file to create virtual environment
    docker-compose up -d

 # you can use yamllint to find typos in YAML that you won’t find when you use the string format.
    yamllint <playbook.yml>

 # Ansible ships with the ansible-doc command-line tool
    ansible-doc <module-name>

 ### Plays
+'''

-# Looking at the YAML, it should be clear that a playbook is a list of dictionaries.
+Looking at the YAML, it should be clear that a playbook is a list of dictionaries.
-# Specifically, a playbook is a list of plays.
+Specifically, a playbook is a list of plays.
-# Think of a play as the thing that connects to a group of hosts and a list of things to do on those hosts for you.
+Think of a play as the thing that connects to a group of hosts and a list of things to do on those hosts for you.
+'''

 ### Modules